 The age of this temple is hard to guess.
 While several other rock-cut temples in Mahabalipuram can be dated (roughly) by the design of details, especially columns, Koneri Mandapam is not that simple.
 It has two kinds of columns, each of which is attributed to its own period – simple Mahendra-style pillars and also later ornamented columns.

-Temple has five cells and this is one of arguments why it could have been devoted to Shiva – because number five is closely linked to this deity.
-It is also possible that Vishnu followers – Vaishnavites – took over the temple in Vijayanagara period as it happened in some other temples in Mahabalipuram (see Ramanuja Mandapam).
+Temple has five cells and this is one of the arguments why it could have been devoted to Shiva – because number five is closely linked to this deity.
+It is also possible that Vishnu followers – Vaishnavites – took over the temple in the Vijayanagara period as it happened in some other temples in Mahabalipuram (see Ramanuja Mandapam).

 There have been preserved few sculptures except for the rear wall with its five sanctuaries.
-Each of these sanctuaries is guarded by a pair of dvarapalas – only one of these guards in the far left side is chiseled away in later times.
+Each of these sanctuaries is guarded by a pair of dvarapalas – only one of these guards on the far left side is chiseled away in later times.
 Above the sanctuaries there are pairs of vyalas – some of these sculptures are not completed.

 - Koneri Mandapam, Tamil Heritage.
 Accessed on April 17, 2010.

-India is seventh largest country of world by area, and, naturally such a large area contains huge amount of exciting attractions…
+India is the seventh-largest country in the world by area, and, naturally, such a large area contains a huge amount of exciting attractions…

-Wondermondo considers that India is the second richest centre of architectural heritage in the world after Europe and maybe no single country of the world can match it in this respect.
+Wondermondo considers that India is the second richest center of architectural heritage in the world after Europe and maybe no single country in the world can match it in this respect.

 The huge temples of Tamil Nadu are justifiably famous.
 Through history and forty-four original photographs, this book explains how the temples came to be and what their statuary symbolizes.
 The book also paints a picture of what life was like in the civilizations that built them.

-Built in 700 CE by the famous Pallava king Rajasimha, Mahabalipuram is a unique monument where art form combines with religion and legends.
+Constructed in 700 CE by the famous Pallava king Rajasimha, Mahabalipuram is a unique monument where art form combines with religion and legends.
 Also known as Mamallapuram, it showcases the best of Tamil art and architecture.
 The beauty of the monument is further enhanced by its location on the shores of the Bay of Bengal, the latter significantly influencing the creations.
-Part of the prestigious Monumental Legacy series, this book presents a graphic account of the site and its monuments-mandapas (cave temples), rathas (chariots), open air bas-reliefs, and structural temples.
+Part of the prestigious Monumental Legacy series, this book presents a graphic account of the site and its monuments-mandapas (cave temples), rathas (chariots), open-air bas-reliefs, and structural temples.